DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-ci.md

 Actions artifacts are temporary QA outputs, not release downloads.
 After hardware qualification, attach the verified Wheels and `SHA256SUMS` to the immutable GitHub runtime release.
 All nine Wheels are distributed from that fixed release.
-Later PyPI publication can add the three `pinozcam-runner` and two `pinozcam-runner-gpu` platform Wheels without changing their distribution names.
+PyPI publication adds the three `pinozcam-runtime` and two `pinozcam-runtime-gpu` platform Wheels without changing their distribution names.
 The release manifest links each executable to the exact PiNozCam commit used by CI.